edwiee/TaskManager/README.md

-# TaskManager
+# ToDo List
-<p><samp>Task Manager application that allows to manage a list of tasks to do.
+<p><samp>ToDo List application that allows to manage a list of tasks to do.
 It performs adding, updating, deleting and toggling state of each task.
 It has minimalistic design and basic functionality.</samp></p>

 #
 ### Author